TheaFrances/Coleoid_genome_topology_2025/3. Chromatin loop analysis/README.md

 1. **Input preparation:**
    - Gene lists were extracted from stage-specific loop–gene mappings (`*.genes_list.txt`).
-   - TPM-normalized expression data were read and averaged across replicates for each developmental stage (Stages 14–28).
+   - TPM-normalised expression data were read and averaged across replicates for each developmental stage (Stages 14–28).

 2. **Stage-specific filtering:**
    - For each stage (20, 25, 29), expression data were subset to include only genes uniquely present in that stage’s loop set (i.e., genes not found in loops from other stages).